moodlebox/moodle-tool_moodlebox/README.md

 This plugin enables a Moodle administrator to monitor some hardware settings, to set the date of the MoodleBox, to allow restart and shutdown of the MoodleBox and changing Raspberry Pi passwords using a GUI.
 After the installation in Moodle, some steps are required to complete on the Raspberry Pi (see below).

+Administrators and users with manager role can moreover restart and shutdown the MoodleBox with buttons in the footer of each Moodle page.

-The plugin is compatible with Moodle 3.3 or later.
+The plugin is compatible with Moodle 3.6 or later.
 A Raspberry Pi model 3B or 3B+ is recommended.

 ## Installation